palantir/osdk-ts/etc/client.report.api.md

     //
     // (undocumented)
     <Q extends (ObjectTypeDefinition<any, any> & VersionBound<any>)>(o: CheckVersionBound<Q>): ObjectSet<Q>;
+    // Warning: (ae-forgotten-export) The symbol "ActionSignatureFromDef" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     <Q extends ActionDefinition<any, any, any>>(o: CheckVersionBound<Q>): ActionSignatureFromDef<Q>;
     // (undocumented)